 What is the level of investment that can be justified to improve the safety and efficiency of navigation, safety of life at sea and the protection of the marine environment for a particular waterway?
 This includes both the costs associated with implementation and the on-going costs associated with operating the VTS.

-There are three key components to be considered in the implementation of a new VTS, or the re-assessment of an existing VTS.
-These include:

-Needs Analysis

-Implementation

-Evaluation.

 implementing VTS

 VTS is a considerable investment.
 If it is not effective, the purposes of the VTS will not be achieved.
-Therefore, as a starting point, it is important to recongnisethe local needs and requirements in order to justify the investment.
+Therefore, as a starting point, it is important to recognize the local needs and requirements in order to justify the investment.
 Considerable insight is required to be able to judge the scope of activities and capabilities of a future VTS.

 In implementing a VTS different stages make up the development process which is as follows:

-Needs Analysis:
+Needs Analysis;

-Implementation;
+Implementation; and